AmethystProductions/OverTheWire/Natas/README.md

 # OverTheWire
-Doing challenges on OverTheWire.org to learn some Networking stills.
+Doing challenges on OverTheWire.org to learn some Networking skills.